kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

       {
         // we declare 'payload' as a *pure virtual member function'.
 That
         // makes it impossible to invoke the 'payload' member of struct
-        // dispatch itself (because there is none) - only derived classes
+        // dispatch_base itself (because there is none) - only derived
-        // with an actual implementation can be used to invoke their
+        // classes with an actual implementation can be used to invoke
-        // specific implementation.
+        // their specific implementation.

         virtual void payload() = 0 ;
       } ;